-Figure 6.7 Example Throughput Results over VSat Connection on the facing page shows how an application's effective throughput (as a percentage of the theoretical capacity of the link) increases as the amount of data in each network packet increases.
+Figure 6.5 Example Throughput Results over VSat Connection below shows how an application's effective throughput (as a percentage of the theoretical capacity of the link) increases as the amount of data in each network packet increases.
 To put this relationship in another way: when transmitting a packet is expensive, it's advantageous to put as much data into it as possible.
 However, the trend reverses itself when the packet size becomes larger than the maximum transmission unit (MTU) of the physical network.

-Figure 6.7 Example Throughput Results over VSat Connection
+Figure 6.5 Example Throughput Results over VSat Connection